Laknath1996/oldweb/_pages/01_Home.md

 permalink: /home/
 ---

 *I'm an inquisitive individual who aspires to become a part of a research environment that explores how our brains can inspire machines, in terms of learning, reasoning, vision, and motor planning.
-Also, I am passionate about improving technologies that enables us to probe complex brain structures and functions, build advanced neural prostheses, and delineate the neurodegenerative disease mechanisms*
+Also, I am passionate about improving technologies that enables us to probe complex brain structures and functions, build advanced neural prostheses, and delineate the neurodegenerative disease mechanisms.*

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>